Compact Conformal Subgraphs: Introduction

 \textbf{2.
-Bicriteria Approximation (Section~\ref{sec:algorithm}).} We connect conformal prediction with the classical optimization problem of \emph{densest-$k$-subgraph} selection in hypergraphs, where the goal is to select the subgraph with fewest vertices that preserves a specified fraction of the total weight of hyper-edges for a suitably defined weight function.
-For the resulting optimization problem, that we term the {\em conformal subgraph problem}, we develop provable guarantees on the size of the subgraph versus the conformal guarantee.
+Efficiency Guarantees (Section~\ref{sec:algorithm}).} We connect conformal prediction with the classical optimization problem of \emph{densest-$k$-subgraph} selection in hypergraphs, where the goal is to select the subgraph with fewest vertices that preserves a specified fraction of the total weight of hyper-edges for a suitably defined weight function.
+For the resulting optimization problem, that we term the {\em conformal subgraph problem}, we develop provable guarantees on {\em efficiency}, that is, the size of the subgraph versus the conformal guarantee.
 We identify that conformal compression operates in a specific algorithmic regime where the subgraph retains a large fraction of hyper-edges, that is distinct from the classical, hard-to-approximate setting~\cite{bhaskara2010dks,feige2001dense,manurangsi2017hardness}.
-We show that in this high-coverage regime, the problem admits an efficient bicriteria constant-factor approximation (approximating both the vertex and hyper-edge set sizes) via Linear Programming (LP) rounding.
+We show that in this high-coverage regime, the problem admits an efficient bicriteria constant-factor approximation (approximating both the vertex and hyper-edge set sizes) via a simple algorithm based on linear program (LP) rounding.
 We show in Appendix~\ref{sec:sampling} that this approach scales to exponentially large hyper-edge sets via sampling.

 \textbf{3.
-Statistical Validity via Monotonicity.} Beyond approximation, we establish a rigorous link between our combinatorial algorithm and conformal validity.
-For a compression algorithm to support valid calibration in a distribution-free setting, it must produce a \emph{nested} sequence of subgraphs as the target coverage varies (monotonicity).
-Though the optimum solution does not guarantee monotonicity (see Example~\ref{eg:monotone}), we prove that our LP rounding method satisfies this property by using a connection to \emph{parametric minimum cuts}~\cite{gallo1989fast}.
-This result is one of our main contributions, and ensures that our method is a statistically valid conformal procedure for the classic distribution-free setting, both with variable and fixed graph contexts, while also enabling rigorous guarantees on compression or size.
+Statistical Validity via Monotonicity (Section~\ref{sec:algorithm}).} For a compression algorithm to support valid calibration in a distribution-free setting (or in the presence of a loss function~\cite{Risk}), it must produce a \emph{nested} sequence of subgraphs as the target coverage varies (monotonicity).
+Though the optimally compressed solution for a coverage bound is not monotone in the coverage bound (see Example~\ref{eg:monotone}), we prove that our approximation algorithm satisfies monotonicity.
+We show this by reinterpreting our algorithm via \emph{parametric minimum cuts}~\cite{gallo1989fast,ChekuriQT}, which also has the advantage of yielding an algorithm with quadratic running time.
+This result is one of our main contributions, and ensures that our method is a statistically valid conformal procedure for the classic distribution-free setting, both with variable and fixed graph contexts, while also enabling rigorous guarantees on both compression and validity.